cold-quix/mtg-analysis/README.md

 I wanted every MTG card with its name, flavor text, color identity, card type, and creature type (if the card was a creature).
 Fortunately MTG players are obsessive by nature, and websites like the [MTGJSON](https://mtgjson.com) project have exhaustively catalogued every card and all its printings; there were also datasets available on Kaggle, though these were out of date so I didn't use them.

 However, there were some problems:
 1. The structure of the MTGJSON data file contained metadata and card data as the two highest fields, meanining the default parsing with pandas resulted in a dataframe with two columns, one of which contained a thirty-thousand-card-long JSON string.
+This was cumbersome to work with.
 2. The MTGJSON data files do not contain English flavor text.
 I searched thoroughly and compared various different types of JSON data files, but the only flavor text present was for non-English versions of cards.
 3. MTGJSON stores a card's first printing information as the name of the set it was part of, not a particular date.
 Making the dataset easily readable would have required manually converting set codes into dates, which was beyond the scope of what I desired.
 (For mainline sets this wouldn't have been too much trouble, but the recent explosion in secondary products, alternate printings, and limited time FOMO sales has complicated matters.)